MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/paths.md

 realpath -s $0`
 ```

+_Warning: If you run `cd` in a script then you will change the working directory and then `realpath` will be relative to that, not the original working directory._

 ### Working directory

 Get the current _working directory_ - where the commands or scripts are run from, not where they are located.